IndomieGorengSatu/Mie/README.md

-## What do I look like?
-A JOKE MACHINE!?
+## I invented a new word!
+Plagiarism!